 Try adding hotkeys for increasing, decreasing, and muting the audio, and then be sure to click the Apply button.
 To test it out, close the 3RVX app (it won’t work while the settings are open).
 Now, when you type your hotkey, you should see an audio icon overlay appear on your screen, almost identical to the macOS.

-To run this program on the startup, select the General tab.
-That tab includes a Run on startup option.
-So select that check box, and click Save to apply the settings.
+To run this program at startup, select the General tab, which includes a Run on startup option.
+Click Save to apply the settings.

-So with 3RNX you don’t need the volume slider on Windows 10’s system tray.
-Instead, you can now press a triumvirate of hotkeys to mute, increase or decrease the audio.
+Now you can quickly adjust the volume on Windows with your fingers never leaving the keyboard.
 Open this Tech Junkie guide for further details on how you can add custom hotkeys to Windows 10.